guaix-ucm/rgblues/README.md

 - Step 7: generation of the output files.
 Three files (in CSV format) are
   generated:

-    - `rgbsearch_15m.csv`: stars belonging to the ~15 million star sample of C21 (with reliable RGB magnitude estimates).
+    - `rgblues_15m.csv`: stars belonging to the ~15 million star sample of C21 (with reliable RGB magnitude estimates).

-    - `rgbsearch_var.csv`: objects flagged as variable in DR2.
+    - `rgblues_var.csv`: objects flagged as variable in DR2.

-    - `rgbsearch_edr3.csv`: remaining objects in EDR3.
+    - `rgblues_edr3.csv`: remaining objects in EDR3.
 The RGB magnitude
       estimates of these objects can be potentially biased due to systematic effects introduced by interstellar extinction, or by exhibiting non-solar metallicity, or a colour outside the *Gaia* -0.5 < G_BP-G_RP < 2.0 interval.
-This file will typically contain more stars than the `rgbsearch_15m.csv` selection.
+This file will typically contain more stars than the `rgblues_15m.csv` selection.

   The three CSV files provide the same 11 columns: